Without Conscience: Summary & Review (Robert Hare)

 Why did he do it?

-Because Hare was new and if he told the guards of the weapon he would look like a snitch and lose his chances of working with the inmates.
+Because Hare was new and if he told the guards about the weapon, he would look like a snitch and lose his chances of working with the inmates.

 But by not saying anything, he violated the law of “always report armed prisoners”.